 The best turkey books for kids

-Carry on learning about turkeys with these fun book lists for kids:
+Carry on learning about turkeys with these best books for kids:

 Turkey Trouble!
 In this hilarious picture book, Turkey is determined to avoid becoming the main course at Thanksgiving dinner.
 He disguises himself as different farm animals in a series of comical outfits to outsmart the farmer.
 The story takes readers on a clever adventure as Turkey tries to find the perfect disguise and escape his Thanksgiving fate.